Jin-Miwacle/Metacognitive-Debugger/README.md

 | **Quiz** | A practice quiz with literal and inference questions. |
 | **Progress** | Session numbers and a "Download session data" button (JSON file). |

-Other things it can do:
+Other things it can/will do:

 - Drag it around, resize it, minimize it, or close it to a small button.
-- Works on phones as a bottom panel.
 - Light and dark theme.
 - "Use my own text" button to paste any passage.